farandal/excercise/README.md

 * Acceptance Criteria:

 1. The page accepts an optional Brand ID parameter on the URL to filter the results.
 If a Brand ID provided, displays only products for that brand.
-If no Brand ID, then show products from any Brand. \n
+If no Brand ID, then show products from any Brand.
-2. If no products found, displays a friendly message to the user.\n
+2. If no products found, displays a friendly message to the user.
-3. If matching products are found, the page will display a list of the (up to) 10 newest products, including their Product Name & Description, Brand Name and the most recent review (including the User Name, Rating and Comment).\n
+3. If matching products are found, the page will display a list of the (up to) 10 newest products, including their Product Name & Description, Brand Name and the most recent review (including the User Name, Rating and Comment).
-4. Each product in the list should have an "Add Review" link that will take the user to a different page where they can add a Review (this page to be created in the next step). \n
+4. Each product in the list should have an "Add Review" link that will take the user to a different page where they can add a Review (this page to be created in the next step).
 5. The page should use at least some basic visual styling, but it's up to you how far you want to take this (depending on your front-end development skills etc).\n
 Technical acceptance criteria:
 1. Needs to call the Find Products web service you previously created